 - 3. Any parts the robot loses intentionally or unintentionally will be left in the field until the run is over.
 Team members and referees cannot move or remove elements from the field during a scoring run. - 4.
 Teams cannot give their robot any information about the field.
 A robot is supposed to recognize the field elements by itself. - 5.
 The robot must follow the course completely to enter the evacuation zone and then out of the evacuation zone towards the goal tile. - 6.
-The robot has visited a tile when more than half the robot is within that tile when viewed from above.
+The robot has reached a tile when more than half the robot is within that tile when viewed from above and robot is actively following the line at that point in time.